-However, thromboembolic events may still occur in the absence of these known risk factors
+However, thromboembolic events from Gammaplex therapy may still occur without these known risk factors.

 Minimizing Risk of Thromboembolic Events

-For patients at risk of thrombosis, Gammaplex infusion should be administered at the minimum dose and at a practicable infusion rate.
+Patients at risk of thrombosis should receive Gammaplex infusion at the minimum dose and a practicable infusion rate.

-Like any other medicinal product, the administration of Gammaplex infusion may be accompanied by hypersensitivity adverse reactions.
+Like any other medicinal product, the administration of Gammaplex may cause hypersensitivity reactions.

 Ask an IVIG Specialist about Side Effects